 - QuickSilver Lite - Mixmaster anonymous remailer client

-- - Matrix-based secure chat.
-Server can be run by individuals or organizations, so different from Discord
+- Element - Matrix-based secure chat.
+Server can be run by individuals or organizations.
+I wish people who use Discord would use this instead.

 - Angry IP Scanner - Fast Windows-based IP scanner